jamesplease/react-state-context/README.md

 You use StateContexts in the same way as regular Context.
 If you have used the new Context API, then it should feel familiar to use StateContexts.
 If you haven't, then don't worry – if I was able to learn it, then you can, too!

-What is different about a StateContext is that the Consumer provides you with a value that _always_ has the following structure:
+What is different about a StateContext is that the value that the Consumer provides you with has the following structure:

 ```